Avisheik1721158/product-analysis/README.md

 # Furniture-Bazar
-It is bascially a furniture based website where use can buy different type of furniture and product will sent a certain amount of time after the completing the order.
+It is bascially a furniture based website where user can buy different type of furniture.
+The company will sent products a certain amount of time after the completing the order.

 Open http://localhost:3000 to view it in your browser.
 ## 🔗 Project Links